 Hopefully, you found this helpful to discuss common mistakes with smoked brisket.
 Let me know if you have any thoughts or would like to see more discussions!

 Bottom line: Rest your brisket for at least an hour at room temperature.
-Wrapping in a cooler to keep it warm is not resting.
+Placing in a cooler immediately to keep it warm is not resting.
 It needs time to cool and redistribute juices.

 Check out more comprehensive Guides for BBQ HERE!